couchbase/couchbase-jvm-clients/README.md

 To use a performer, uncomment the lines in the top-level pom.xml after 'Uncomment next lines to include the FIT performers', and reload the Maven config.
 Then run one of the performers in an IDE.

-### Branches & Release Trains
+### Branches & Tags

+Since version 3.9.0, this repository uses a mono-versioning strategy.
+Each component in the monorepo is released with the same version number.

+Releases are tagged by version number.
+For example, version 3.9.0 is tagged as `3.9.0`.

+The `master` branch is where development for the next minor release happens.

+Maintenance branches are named `<major>.<minor>.x`.
+For example, the maintenance branch for minor version 3.9 is named `3.9.x`.

+Instead of committing directly to a maintenance branch, first commit to `master` and then cherry-pick to the maintenance branch if possible.

+#### Prior to version 3.9.0

+Component versions before 3.9.0 were tagged as `<component>-<version>`.
+For example, to check out the code for version 3.6.0 of the Java client, use tag `java-client-3.6.0`.

-Since this monorepo houses different versions of different artifacts, release train names have been chosen to identify a collection of releases that belong to the same train.
+Before mono-versioning, this repository used release train code names to identify a collection of related release versions.

-These trains are named after historic computers for your delight.
+These trains were named after historic computers for your delight.

-Tags in each branch are named `branchname-ga` for the initial GA release, and then subsequently `branchname-sr-n` for each service release.
+Tags in each branch were named `branchname-ga` for the initial GA release, and then subsequently `branchname-sr-n` for each service release.
 See the tag information for specifics of what's in there.

  - [Titan](https://en.wikipedia.org/wiki/Titan_(supercomputer))